Jacksonville Jaguars Hirings Will Be Determined By Blake Bortles’ Growth

 One thing is for certain, the Jacksonville Jaguars are putting together a well-respected coaching staff.
 Days after NFL.com announced that Doug Marrone was officially named to be the head coach of the Jaguars, he and Coughlin are adding coaches to a staff which needed some upheaval.

 The reported hires (USA Today) of Perry Fewell and Pat Flaherty are familiar names from the New York Giants coaching staff.
 Todd Walsh was retained as the Jaguars’ defensive coordinator, Joe DeCamillis will be the Jaguars’ special teams’ coach, and Tyrone will be the running backs’ coach.
-All big names, who will join a staff on a team that has bigger problems than it’s coaches.
-The problem for the Jacksonville Jaguars have been the players.
+All big names, who will join a staff on a team that has bigger problems than its coaches.
+The problem for the Jacksonville Jaguars has been the players.

 Can Doug Marrone turn Jaguars’ quarterback Blake Bortles into a star passer for all four NFL quarters?
 Marrone was a Bortles’ supporter (courtesy of the Florida Times-Union) when he became the Jaguars’ interim coach after the firing of Gus Bradley.